 During 2007 and 2008, SecurityNational Mortgage made \$1,730,000 in total payments to Aurora Loan Services pursuant to the Indemnification Agreement.
-During the three months ended March 31, 2009, SecurityNational Mortgage made no payments to Aurora Loan Services, but \$625,000 in payments were made in April 2009.
+During the three and six months ended June 30, 2009, SecurityNational Mortgage made payments to Aurora Loan Services, of \$625,000 and \$625,000, respectively.
 When SecurityNational Mortgage entered into the Indemnification Agreement, it anticipated using basis point holdbacks from loan production credits toward satisfying the \$125,000 monthly obligations.
 Because Aurora Loan Services discontinued purchasing mortgage loans from SecurityNational Mortgage shortly after the Indemnification Agreement was executed, SecurityNational Mortgage has not had the benefit of using the basis point holdbacks toward payment of the \$125,000 monthly obligations.

 During 2008, funds were paid out of the reserve account to indemnify \$1,700,000 in losses from 22 mortgage loans that were among the 54 mortgage loans with alleged breaches which were listed on the attachment to the Indemnification Agreement.
 The estimated potential losses from the remaining 32 mortgage loans listed on the attachments, which would require indemnification by SecurityNational Mortgage for such losses, is \$3,357,000.
 Moreover, Aurora Loan Services has made a request to be indemnified for losses related to ten mortgage loans not listed on the attachment to the Indemnification Agreement.
 Aurora Loan Services claims the total amount of such potential losses is \$2,746,000.
 During 2008, the Company recognized losses related to this matter of \$1,636,000; however, management cannot fully determine the total losses, if any, nor the rights that the Company may have as a result of Lehman Brothers' and Aurora Loan Services' refusal to purchase subsequent loans under the Indemnification Agreement.
-The Company has accrued \$500,000 for losses as of March 31, 2009.
+The Company has accrued an additional \$1,073,018 for losses under the Indemnification Agreement during the six months ended June 30, 2009.